debpaul/norms-for-data-use/norms.md

-# Norms for Data Use and Publication
+# Norms for Community, Data Use, and Publication

-This document describes the [VertNet](http://www.vertnet.org) norms for data publication and use.
-This is NOT a legal document or contract.
-This IS a well-considered code of conduct that anyone who publishes data to or uses data downloaded from VertNet are expected to uphold.
-When you adopt these norms, you will both model a much needed set of ethical behaviors and help us to build a vibrant community intended to support efforts to make biodiversity data as complete, discoverable, and accessible as possible.
+This document describes the [Species File Group]((https://speciesfilegroup.org/) norms for community, data publication, and use.
+The Species file Group wishes to acknowledge [Canadensys](http://www.canadensys.net/) for their efforts to develop [the norms](http://www.canadensys.net/about/norms) upon which this document is based and the derivative version by VertNet.

-VertNet wishes to acknowledge [Canadensys](http://www.canadensys.net/) for their efforts to develop [the norms](http://www.canadensys.net/about/norms) upon which this document is based.
+These norms are not a legal document.
+They are a well-considered code of conduct that anyone who engages in our broader network are expected to uphold.
+Your participation might involve joining community meetings and events, using TaxonWorks software, using Species File Group powered services such as our Application Progamming Interfaces (APIs), using our TaxonPages software, publishing data to or using data downloaded from SFG-related projects.
+Your adoption of these norms as part of your individual and community standards-of-practice contributes to building an ethical, thriving, and evolving community.
+The intent is to support recognition of expertise, facilitating credit and attribution for work done, in concert with efforts to make biodiversity data as complete, discoverable, and accessible as possible.

 ## What We Believe

 * Biodiversity data should be as complete, discoverable, and accessible as possible.
 * Biodiversity data should be standardized so they can be aggregated, shared, and used as easily as possible.
-* Factual data in the VertNet Guide to Copyright and Licenses for Dataset Publication cannot be protected by copyright and should be committed to the Public Domain (see, [What Can be Protected by Copyright and Licensing](http://www.vertnet.org/resources/datalicensingguide.html#protected)).
+* Factual data cannot be copyrighted (e.g. date collected, locality data, who collected a given object).
+Factual data should be committed to the Public Domain.
+See, [What Can be Protected by Copyright and Licensing](http://www.vertnet.org/resources/datalicensingguide.html#protected).
 * Any licenses used to protect compilations or datasets (when applicable) should be licensed using standardized, machine-readable licenses, such as licenses from the Creative Commons.
 The ideal is for all datasets be published under the designation of the [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) waiver to affirm clearly that the data are in the public domain.
 * Data publishers have the right to protect any creative content, including, but not limited to images, sound files, videos, and descriptive/speculative text, where applicable.
 * The licensing and waiver process should be as simple as possible for data publishers and for users (results may vary from collection to collection).